CITY242

 • Consider and discuss the municipal fiscal rationale for contributions from development projects and compare with the use of property taxes to fund infrastructure and amenities.

-• Learn the urban land economics foundation for development contributions and the potential market impacts of DCCs and CACs, including potential impacts on housing prices and affordability
+• Recognize the urban land economics foundation for development contributions and the potential market impacts of DCCs and ACCs, including potential impacts on housing prices and affordability.

-• Discuss the principles for sound design and effective implementation of CAC and DCC plans
+• Discuss the principles for sound design and effective implementation of CAC and ACC plans.

 • Understand the implications for municipalities: pros and cons of using these tools to obtain community amenities and infrastructure.